 Explain if applicable how the significant shareholders are represented.
 Specifically, state the directors appointed to represent significant shareholders, ones whose appointment was proposed by significant shareholders or that were related to significant shareholders and/or companies in their group and specify the nature of such relationships.
-In particular mention the existence, identity and post of members of the board of directors, or proxies of directors, of the listed company who, or their proxies, are in turn members of the board of directors of companies that hold significant shareholdings in the listed company or in group companies of these significant shareholders.
+In particular mention the existence, identity and post of members of the board of directors, or proxies of directors, of the listed company who, or their proxies, are in turn members of the board of directors of companies that hold significant shareholders.